Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Margin Aware Sample Selection

-When filling the buffer with random samples from each distribution, there is no sampling bias (i.e., $\mathfrak{B}_k(x, y)= \mathfrak{D}_k(x, y)$), and the solution of \eqref{Pt} has the no-forgetting guarantees from statistical constrained learning \citep{peng2023ideal}.
-However, performing sample selection can be beneficial due to the following reasons: \begin{itemize} \item The \emph{i.i.d.} assumption may not hold, in which case sample selection has theoretical and empirical benefits, particularly as an outlier detection mechanism \citep{sun2022informationtheoretic, peng2023ideal, coresets}. \item Random sampling is not optimal in terms of expected risk decrease rate, which is the main property exploited in active and curriculum learning \citep{bengiocurriculum, gentile2022fast, elenter2022a}. \end{itemize}
+When filling the buffer by sampling uniformly at random from each observed dataset, there is no sampling bias.
+That is, the distributions $\mathfrak{B}_k(x, y)$ underlying the memory buffer and the data distributions $\mathfrak{D}_k(x, y)$ match.
+In this case, the solution of \eqref{Pt} has no-forgetting PAC learning guarantees; see e.g., \citep[Theorem 1]{peng2023ideal}.
+Nevertheless, inducing a bias in the buffer distribution $\mathfrak{B}_k(x, y)$ by selecting which samples to store can be beneficial due to the following: \begin{itemize} \item The \emph{i.i.d.} assumption may not hold, in which case sample selection has theoretical and empirical benefits, particularly as an outlier detection mechanism \citep{sun2022informationtheoretic, peng2023ideal, coresets}. \item Random sampling is not optimal in terms of expected risk decrease rate, which is the main property exploited in active and curriculum learning \citep{al_survey, gentile2022fast, elenter2022a}.
+In particular, \cite{hacohen2022active} suggest that easy samples are preferred in low-budget regimes, while hard instances provide better results above a certain budget threshold. \end{itemize}